devxiongmao/truckin-along/docs/user_journeys/customer_creating_a_shipment.md

 ## Emotions

 - 🟢 Pleased with the short, simple form
-- 🟡 Slight friction: two clicks required to begin creating a shipment after login
+- 🟢 Pleased with the ease of getting started.
+Their able to begin creating shipments quickly.

 ---